 From its upland pine savannas to its vast floodplain swamps, Louisiana includes a wealth of ecological landscapes representative of America’s Atlantic-Gulf Coastal Plain.
 Such a rich range of habitats sets the stage for much wildlife diversity.
-Sometimes overshadowed by ubiquitous alligators and grand concentrations of wading birds, Louisiana’s mammals come in a fantastic array.
+Sometimes overshadowed by ubiquitous alligators and grand concentrations of wading birds, other Louisiana animals and mammals come in a fantastic array.

 Order Artiodactyla: Even-Toed Ungulates

 Today Louisiana only supports one native hoofed mammal, the white-tailed deer, although herds of American bison wintered in the state in historical times.
-The whitetail is an elegant grazer and browser that adeptly forages even in Louisiana’s soggiest landscapes, including river swamps and marshes.
+The whitetail is an elegant grazer and browser that adeptly forages even in Louisiana’s soggiest landscapes, making it one of the more unique swamp animals of LA.
 Deer are coveted game animals, as are the 500,000-some feral hogs -- non-native artiodactyls -- which also roam Louisiana.

 Order Carnivora: The Carnivores